 Loved ones can be deployed overseas, in a combat zone, or on a short notice TDY to respond to any kind of crisis during the holidays.

 Overseas bases try to get into the holiday spirit with decorations, Thanksgiving dinner, a special Christmas dinner, and as much festivities as the location will allow.
-But still, it’s hard on the deployed service member.
+Still, it’s hard on the deployed servicemember.